-This training is recommended for inspectors performing design bases inspections or other detailed inspections of electrical systems.
+This training is recommended for inspectors performing design bases assurance inspections or other detailed inspections of electrical systems.
 Inspectors with demonstrated experience may be grandfathered in the completion of this training, if approved by the division director.

-Completion of technical proficiency-level training (Appendix C in IMC 1245) is strongly recommended before beginning this training.
+Completion of technical proficiency-level training (Appendix C-2 in IMC 1245) is strongly recommended before beginning this training.
 You may complete the requirements in this training standard along with the general proficiency requirements contained in Appendix B and the technical proficiency requirements in Appendix C.